MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/one-voucher-new.md

 You can enter a One voucher transaction on the **Journal names** page and setting the **New voucher** field to:
 -  **One voucher number only**.
 Every line that you add to the journal is now included in the same voucher, and those lines would contain more than one customer, vendor, bank, fixed asset or project.
 -  **In connection with balance**.
-Enter a multiline voucher where there is no offset account and the lines contain more than one customer, vendor, bank, fixed asset or project.
+Enter a multiline voucher where there's no offset account and the lines contain more than one customer, vendor, bank, fixed asset or project.
 -  **In connection with balance**.
 Enter a single-line voucher where both the account and the offset account contain a subledger account type, such as Vendor/Vendor, Customer/Customer, Vendor/Customer, or Bank/Bank.

 ### Does my business scenario require One voucher?